+Most Landowners will see the construction period as interference with their daily activities.
+There will be a negative attitude towards the whole construction process.
+Landowners are always apprehensive toward changes they do not control.
 Good relations with Landowners need to be established and sustained.
+Landowners shall therefore be informed timeously of the construction programme, duration and all interference with their daily activities.
 This will help in the solving of problems and the prevention thereof.
 Lines of communication should always be open to ensure proper and timeous reaction to complaints.
-The contact numbers of the ECO and Contractor shall be made available to Landowners.
-The reputation of both the Contractor and Eskom is at stake and should be the drive for everybody involved to perform in excellence.
+The contact numbers of the ECO and CECO shall be made available to Landowners.
+The reputation of both the Contractor and Eskom Transmission is at stake and should be the drive for everybody involved to perform in excellence.

 All Environmentally sensitive areas are indicated on the profiles and the Project Manager and Contractor shall take note of these.
+The Contractor (TRMSCAAC1 REV 3 section 4.1.2) shall take all the necessary precautions against damage.

 During the construction period at least two (2) Environmental Audits shall be conducted to determine compliance with the recommendations of the EIA, EMP and conditions of the Record of Decision (ROD).
-These can be internal or external by DEAT or combined audits.
+These can be internal audits or external by DEAT or the ISO14001 auditors or combined audits.